 Starring: Toni Collette, Milly Shapiro and Gabriel Byrne

 This was a film that I kept seeing the trailer for when I was in the theater seeing other films.
 I had been anticipating for it for some time and was worrying that it might not hold up.
+Now I’m revising this after my second viewing, which was also back in the theater.
 The official synopsis is when the matriarch of the Graham family passes away; her daughter’s family begins to unravel cryptic and increasingly terrifying secrets about their ancestry.

 I have to lead off stating that I felt the film lived up to the hype that it had preceding it.
 I personally don’t consider this a slow-burn, even though some might.
 I felt that the beginning of the film does establish things that come back in the end, but the feeling of foreboding dread coupled with creepy things happening throughout.

 The mystery of this film is so deep.
 We know that Annie (Toni Collette) had an on and off again relationship with her mother.
 She establishes there is a long line of mental health issues with the family.
 I thought this was a good touch for the film, especially with Annie’s husband Steve (Gabriel Byrne).
 He is the rock of the family trying to keep everything together.

 Also in the family are their son, Peter (Alex Wolff), and their daughter Charlie (Milly Shapiro).
 Charlie seems to have some sort of mental handicap, but it is never established what it was.
 It was interesting that when she was born, the grandmother was let back in Annie’s life and insisted on feeding Charlie.
 It is established as well that she is the favorite.
 It is Charlie who reveals though that the grandmother wanted her to be a boy.